Updated Mar 01, 2026

 Import and Map Data Properties

 If Adalo mismatches any columns, you can manually adjust them or choose None to skip unnecessary columns.
-Keep in mind that the free plan allows up to 50 records per CSV import, while paid plans accommodate larger datasets.
-For files with more than 10,000 records, consider splitting the data into smaller batches.
+The platform handles large datasets efficiently—with the Adalo 3.0 infrastructure overhaul launched in late 2025, the platform is now 3-4x faster and can scale infrastructure with app needs.
+For files with more than 10,000 records, consider splitting the data into smaller batches for smoother uploads.
 Once the mappings are complete, click Import and review sample records to ensure everything is accurate.
-Afterward, you can set up relationships between collections.

 Set Up Relationships Between Collections